Home

 "Do I still have a floor?"

-The traditional 3/4" solid tongue and groove construction is the "gold standard" of wood floors.
+While the traditional 3/4" solid tongue and groove construction is the "gold standard" of wood floors,

 Why put two-thirds of the tree below the nails, right?